 Internet Protocol (IP) is simply the Internet's addressing system.
 All the machines on the Internet—yours, mine, and everyone else's—are identified by an Internet Protocol (IP) address that takes the form of a series of digits separated by dots or colons.
 If all the machines have numeric addresses, every machine knows exactly how (and where) to contact every other machine.
 When it comes to websites, we usually refer to them by easy-to-remember names (like https://blog.zsec.uk) rather than their actual IP addresses—and there's a relatively simple system called DNS (Domain Name System) that enables a computer to look up the IP address for any given website.
-In the original version of IP, known as IPv4, addresses consisted of four pairs of digits, such as 126.96.36.199 or 188.8.131.52, but the rapid growth in Internet use meant that all possible addresses were used up by January 2011.
+In the original version of IP, known as IPv4, addresses consisted of four sets of digits, such as 126.96.36.199 or 188.8.131.52, but the rapid growth in Internet use meant that all possible addresses were used up by January 2011.
 That has prompted the introduction of a new IP system with more addresses, which is known as IPv6, where each address is much longer and looks something like this: 123a:b716:7291:0da2:912c:0321:0ffe:1da2.
 However IPv6 has been around for a while it's still not fully integrated as a normality, many businesses have it setup for sites, but it is not as mainstream as IPv4.

 The other part of the control system, Transmission Control Protocol (TCP), sorts out how packets of data move back and forth between one computer (in other words, one IP address) and another.
 It's TCP that figures out how to get the data from the source to the destination, arranging for it to be broken into packets, transmitted, resent if they get lost, and reassembled into the correct order at the other end.